Nazulka/WD-Buzzwords/README.md

 * The Glossary Page Filter results box was replaced by _Filter Results by Letters_ section and now features buttons with all the letters of the alphabet.
 I thought this will will be a useful feature to have as more terms are added and dictionary expands in the future.
 * I also added 404 'Page Not Found' and 500 'Internal Server Error' pages, which were not in wireframes, to communicate to users what was the reason the page didn't render correctly and give instructions on what to do next.
 - [x] **Database Diagram**
+* The diagram below shows the relationship between fields of the existing database collections.

 ![Database Diagram](static/docs/db-diagram.png)

 ### Design Choices
 - [x] **Color Scheme**